Himie Voxman

 Himie Voxman (September 17, 1912 – November 22, 2011) was an American musician, teacher, university administrator, and composer known for producing many volumes of pedagogical compositions and literature for wind instruments.
+In 1954, he began his tenure as the Head of the Department of the University of Iowa School of Music, and when the School of Music was restructured in 1963, he became the director, a position which he held until 1980.
+During his career, Voxman produced nearly 300 different compilations, arrangement, and method publications, which were all dedicated for wind instruments.